Consistent Failed Uploads

 If after verifying your connection you see that your uploads are going slower than expected, feel free to reach out to us at [email protected] and we can do our best to assist!

 *NOTE* Any disruptions/throttling/timeouts in your connection to CloudSpot's upload servers will result in images appearing as "failed" for your upload.
-But don't worry, once all of your images in that event have uploaded, you'll be able to immediately retry those failed images!
+But don't worry, once all of your images in that collection have uploaded, you'll be able to immediately retry those failed images!